-The Scribe print came from William Kentridge work on the project he did for the Louvre in June 2010 titled Carnets d’Egypte (Egyptian Sketchbooks).
-For this exhibition, Kentridge made 16 short films that were shown in the Egyptian Collection wing of the Louvre.
-Some of the images that Kentridge made, both in film as and in drawings, were of the scribe.
-Here the artist puts himself in the scene, adopting the position of the scribe, while he recited Percy Bysshe Shelley’s famous poem Ozymandias – an ode to Ramses II.
+Scribe is an etching which arose from the body of work which William Kentridge did on a project in the Louvre Museum, Paris in June 2010.
+The Carnets d’Egypte (Egyptian Sketchbooks) was the name of the exhibition and included were 16 short films shown in the Egyptian Collection Wing.
+Some of the images that Kentridge made, both in film as and in drawings, were of the Scribe.
+Here the artist puts himself in the scene, adopting the position of the Scribe, while he recited Percy Bysshe Shelley’s famous poem Ozymandias – an ode to Ramses II.